-"Similar covers from the same archives are known in different collections since a wonderful lot was diana diana diana about 1950 and bought by a Dealer in Cairo, Dr. Otto Reichert.
+"Similar covers from the same archives are known in different collections since a wonderful lot was diemedia ...
+Cairo about 1950 and bought by a Dealer in Cairo, Dr. Otto Reichert.

 All of the letters are sent from Egypt by Hag.
 Mirza Abdel Garaud or addressed to him by the correspondent in Bombay.